JavenCao/Thala_Rescue_workflow/README.md

         |   |   | -- Thala_2.bam
         |   | -- TJLE
         |   |   | -- TJLE.bam

+Folder names and Bam file names should be same, which should be the sample names.

 And Python module dependency: pysam, numpy
 ____________________________________________________________________________________________________________